What's all the fuss about pronouns? He, she, and they are words we have been using for a very long time in the English language.

-To reflect our growing understanding of gender identities, our vocabulary has expanded to include gender-neutral pronouns.
+To reflect our growing understanding of gender identities, our vocabulary has expanded to include gender-neutral pronouns to refer to persons with nonbinary identities.
 The most common of these is the singular use of “they/them."
 Someone whose gender identity differs from what they were assigned by birth may prefer “they/them,” another pronoun or none at all.

 If you ask Merriam-Webster, the singular use of “they” is here to stay.
-The company added the non-binary definition of “they” to its dictionary in 2019, citing research that found singular references dating back to the 1300s (Trammell, 2019).
+The company added the gender-neutral, singular usage to its definition of “they” to its dictionary in 2019, citing research that found singular references dating back to the 1300s (Trammell, 2019).